 How to Remove Gridlines Using Shortcut Keys

-Excel offers a lot of shortcut keys combination to do some specific tasks very first.
+Excel offers a lot of shortcut key combinations to do some specific tasks very first.
 We know how to hide gridlines in Excel by following the regular ways but there’s a shortcut key combination to remove gridlines from a whole worksheet too.
 The shortcut is- ALT + W, V, G.

 - First, press and hold the ALT key.